Home Warranty Coverage for Energy-Efficient Appliances & Systems

 Does a home warranty cover Energy Star appliances?

-Yes, most home warranty plans cover Energy Star-certified appliances the same way they cover standard models — because the coverage applies to mechanical failures due to normal wear and tear, not the energy-efficiency rating itself.
+Yes, most home warranty plans cover Energy Star-certified appliances the same way they cover standard models because the coverage applies to mechanical failures due to normal wear and tear, not the efficiency rating itself.
 However, warranties typically replace failed appliances with a "functional equivalent" rather than guaranteeing another Energy Star-certified unit.
-Some plans are beginning to favor energy-efficient replacements, but this is not yet an industry-wide standard.
+The one exception is Home Warranty of America's GreenPlus add-on, which contractually requires an Energy Star replacement for dishwashers, refrigerators, washing machines, water heaters, and furnaces.
 Always review your contract language to confirm what type of replacement unit your provider will supply.

 Will my home warranty cover a tankless water heater?

 Many home warranty plans do cover tankless water heaters, but not all.
-Providers like American Home Shield include tankless models across all plan tiers, while others treat them as add-ons or limit coverage to traditional tank units.
-Coverage applies to mechanical components like heating elements, valves, sensors, and circulating pumps — but excludes damage from scale buildup due to lack of maintenance, freezing, or improper installation.
+American Home Shield includes tankless models across all plan tiers, First American covers tank and tankless models with no dollar limit on most plans, and Liberty Home Guard covers electric, gas, and tankless units that fail from normal wear.
+Coverage applies to mechanical components like heating elements, valves, sensors, and circulating pumps, but excludes damage from scale buildup due to lack of maintenance, freezing, or improper installation.
 Check your home warranty water heater coverage details carefully before assuming your tankless unit is protected.

 Are heat pumps covered under standard home warranty plans?

 Heat pumps are increasingly covered under standard HVAC home warranty coverage, though limits vary.
-American Home Shield covers heat pumps up to $5,000, First American Home Warranty has no preset cap, and Liberty Home Guard covers up to $2,000 per item.
-Geothermal and water-source heat pumps face the most restrictions — they are often excluded or capped much lower.
-When shopping for a plan, confirm that your specific heat pump type (air-source, mini-split, geothermal) is explicitly listed as a covered system.
+American Home Shield covers heat pumps up to $5,000 per unit, First American Home Warranty has no preset cap, Liberty Home Guard offers up to $5,000 per HVAC system, and Choice Home Warranty caps coverage at $3,000.
+American Home Shield is one of the few providers that explicitly includes geothermal units under standard heating coverage, though ground loops outside the home's foundation remain excluded.
+When shopping for a plan, confirm that your specific heat pump type (air-source, mini-split, geothermal) is explicitly listed.

 Does a home warranty cover induction cooktops?

-Yes — induction cooktops are generally covered under home warranty appliance plans as electric cooktops, as long as they are permanently installed residential units.
+Yes, induction cooktops are generally covered under home warranty appliance plans as electric cooktops, as long as they are permanently installed residential units.
 Providers like American Home Shield cover all parts and components of installed ranges and cooktops regardless of whether they are gas or electric/induction.
-The exceptions are commercial-grade induction units, smart digital control boards, and cosmetic damage.
+The exceptions are commercial-grade induction units, smart digital control boards with Wi-Fi connectivity, and cosmetic damage.
 Always confirm with your provider that your specific model qualifies as a "standard residential" appliance.

 What eco-friendly home systems are NOT covered by home warranties?

-The most common exclusions for eco-friendly systems include solar water heater collectors and storage tanks, geothermal ground loops, EV charging infrastructure, battery storage systems, and smart/Wi-Fi control boards on otherwise-covered appliances.
-Solar panels themselves are also almost universally excluded from standard home warranty coverage, though some providers offer optional add-ons.
-As the industry evolves in 2026, some of these gaps are being addressed — but for now, homeowners with these systems should seek specialized coverage or add-on riders.
+The most common exclusions for eco-friendly systems include solar water heater collectors and storage tanks, geothermal ground loops located outside the home's foundation, EV charging infrastructure, battery storage systems, and smart/Wi-Fi control boards on otherwise-covered appliances.
+Solar panels themselves are almost universally excluded from standard home warranty coverage and are typically covered by homeowners insurance or the manufacturer's warranty instead.
 Review our full home warranty appliance coverage guide for a complete breakdown of what to expect.

 Compare Home Warranty Options in Ohio